Stable Invariants for Multiparameter Persistence: Introduction

-The first step in TDA is to transform a data system (a finite set $ \mathcal U$ with $r$ measurements on it), via for example the Cech, Vietoris-Rips, or their witness version constructions, into a multi-parameter simplicial complex.
-The result of this step is a functor $F\colon { \mathbf Q}^r\to \text{Spaces}$ indexed by the poset ${ \mathbf Q}^r$ of $r$ tuples of non-negative rational numbers where $(v_1,\ldots ,v_r)\geq (w_1,\ldots ,w_r)$ if and only if $v_i\geq w_i$ for all $i$.
-By applying homology with coefficients in a field $K$ we get a so called multi-parameter persistence module $H_i(F, K)\colon { \mathbf Q}^r\to\text{Vect}_K$ (a functor indexed by ${ \mathbf Q}^r$ with values in the category of $K$ vector spaces).
-This step is important as it relaxes the dependency on the accuracy of the measurements.
-Since $ \mathcal U$ is a finite set, the obtained functors are quite special: they are finitely generated and tame~\cite{martina}.
-The category of tame functors with values in a category of vector spaces has properties similar to the category of graded modules over the polynomial ring in $r$ variables (\cite{martina}).
-In particular all tame functors have free resolutions of length no grater than $r$.
-It follows that for $r=1$, similarly to finitely generated modules over a PID, finitely generated and tame functors can be classified.
-Barcoding is a particularly useful form of this classification for data analysis purposes since barcodes are not only computable in polynomial time in terms of the data system but more importantly barcodes are also stable (small changes in the data lead to small changes in its barcode).
-Since for $r>1$ the moduli of tame and finitely generated functors is a very complicated algebraic variety (\cite{Carlsson2009}), it is not possible to classify all such functors by easily visualizable, computable, and stable invariants.
+For $r>1$ the moduli of multi-parameter persistence modules is a very complicated algebraic variety (\cite{Carlsson2009}), it is not possible to classify all such modules by easily visualizable, computable, and stable invariants.
 For $r>1$, instead of a complete classification (as it is for $r=1$), we need other methods of defining and extracting stable information about the data system out of the associated multi-parameter persistence module.
 It is exactly for that purpose we have developed the hierarchical stabilization.
-The need for a stabilisation procedure comes from the fact that algebraic invariants of multi-parameter persistence modules such as minimal number of generators, Betti tables, Hilbert polynomials etc.\ tend to change drastically when the initial data is altered even slightly.
-That is why the classical commutative algebra invariants are not useful for data analysis.
-For data analysis we need stable invariants.
-Illustrating the hierarchical stabilisation methods for the rank invariant and the so called simple noise systems is another aim of this paper.
+The need for a stabilization procedure comes from the fact that algebraic invariants of multi-parameter persistence modules such as minimal number of generators, Betti tables, Hilbert polynomials etc.\ tend to change drastically when the initial data is altered even slightly.
+That is why the classical commutative algebra invariants such as those investigated by Harrington et. al. in \cite{hal} for the multi-parameter persistence setting, need to be stabilized in order to be useful for data analysis.